hpi-sam/digital-fuesim-manv/README.md

 -   names are never unique, ids are
 -   private properties that may be used with getters/setters (and only those!) start with one leading underscore (`_`)
+-   Line endings should be Linux-style (`\n`).
+See [here](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings) for more information.

 # Architecture